AlignToSun/eve-ui-updated/README.md

 # eve-ui

+> [!IMPORTANT]
-⚠️ Please be advised that the original author of [eve-ui](https://github.com/quiescens/eve-ui) has marked the project as inactive, this folk is to keep the project alive and provide support.
+> Please be advised that the original author of [eve-ui](https://github.com/quiescens/eve-ui) has marked the project as inactive, this folk is to keep the project alive and provide support for those who still using it.

 ----